deeppavlov/dream/annotators/fact_checking/README.md

 GENERATIVE_SERVICE_URL: LLM to utilize for fact-checking
 GENERATIVE_TIMEOUT: timeout for the request to LLM
 GENERATIVE_SERVICE_CONFIG:  configuration file with generative parameters to utilize
-EXTERNAL_SKILLS: list of skills that generate hypotheses based on external knowledge; these skills are considered correct and the other hypotheses are checked upon them
 ```